MITMotorsports/CANlib/README.md

             position: 0
             length: 2
             c_type: enum
-            enum: # Make sure to add the enum field for segments of type enum to map each segment value to its meaning
+            enum: # Make sure to add this for segments of type enum
               ENUM_A: 0x0
               ENUM_B: 0x1
               ENUM_C: 0x2